Who To Talk To At The Scrap Yard

 How many of you go to the same yard every time you go to sell your scrap?
-Do you see the same scale manager, same yard workers, maybe even the owner, every time you go?
+Do you see the same scale manager, same yard workers, and maybe even the owner every time you go?
 If you’re seeing the same people day in and day out, you won’t have any other experience to compare that visit.
-So my question for you is: How do you know you’re getting treated right?
+So, How do you know you’re getting treated right?

 Experiment with Local Yards

-Call us crazy, but we’re going to suggest something to you here.
+Call us crazy, but we’ll suggest something to you here.
 Maybe… you should try a new yard.
-Now you’re probably saying, “If I’m happy at my current yard, why would I go to another?”
+You’re probably saying, “If I’m happy at my current yard, why would I go to another?”
 It’s only a suggestion, but it goes back to what we said above.
 How do you know you’re being treated fairly if you’ve stuck with the same yard for years?
-By trying a new yard, you’ll be able to tell the differences almost immediately.
+By trying a new yard, you can tell the differences almost immediately.
 Maybe even try two new yards!
 Two things could come from this:

-1. You come back to find that each experience is the same, therefore learning that all the yards near you are similar, you can base your decisions on the most consistent or highest price buyer.
+- You come back to find that each experience is the same, learning that all the yards near you are similar; you can base your decisions on the most consistent or highest-price buyer.

-2. You find that the new yard treated you much more poorly or even better than your usual yard if it’s the latter, congrats!
+- If you find that the new yard treated you poorly or even better than your usual yard if it’s the latter, congrats!
 You found a new yard 🎉 If it’s for worse, you know you have seen an excellent yard to stick with.

 Scrap Yard Hierarchy